outpace/config/README.md

 The third section lists all config vars used by the system, and their respective values.
 For reference purposes, commented-out default values will be included after the configured value.
 Likewise, commented-out entries will be included when their default values are used.

 ## Change Log

+### v0.9.0
+- A required config (e.g. defconfig!) will not cause an error when running the generator.
+- When running the generator if an error occurs, its details will be printed.

 ### v0.8.0
 - `extract` and `provides?` now recursively visit data structures.
 This allows something like the following in your `config.edn` file (which did not work before):